OmegaDevStudio/QR-Grab/README.md

 ## Set Up

 Place token where it states in main.py, run the file and should work.
 Please remember to install any imports that are required.
+There is probably more I can do for user customisation, e.g changing the name of the bot and whatnot, however this is pretty simple and you probably are big brain.

 ## Help & Support